 Additionally, the bill introduces new provisions regarding the qualifications of interpreters, allowing parties to conduct a voir dire examination if they object to an interpreter's qualifications.
-It mandates that all interpreted communications in court proceedings be recorded and retained, while also allowing parties to have their own interpreters present for their purposes.
-The amendments aim to improve access to justice for individuals with limited English proficiency or who are deaf, ensuring that they can fully participate in legal proceedings.
+It specifies that if a qualified interpreter is unavailable, the court may appoint an alternative interpreter with the consent of all parties involved.
+The new Article 604.1 outlines these procedures and emphasizes the importance of accurate interpretation and translation in court, while also allowing parties to have their own interpreters present for their purposes.

 SB103 Engrossed: 46:433(A)